jtcaovan/shopping-cart/README.md

 This project was created alongside React and Redux tutorials, courses and documentation as a means for active learning.
 It was also a test of my CSS skills to see if I could design a real-world ecommerce website.
 Developing this project while learning React/Redux was beneficial as it reinforced any gaps in my knowledge.

+> Note: As this was a project to primarily learn React and Redux, this site is not optimized for mobile viewing.

 ## Features
 * A real-world eCommerce website with a fully functional shopping cart.